Fukaya Categories as Categorical Morse Homology: Fukaya category

-Assume that all $u(D)$ intersect a fixed compact region, and there is an a priori area bound ${\rm Area}(u(D))< A$.
-Then as proven in \cite{Sikorav}, one has compactness of the moduli space of such maps $u$.
-In fact, one has a diameter bound (depending only on the given constants) constraining how far the image $u(D)$ can stretch from the compact set.
+Assume that all $u(D)$ intersect a~f\/ixed compact region, and there is an a~priori area bound ${\rm Area}(u(D))< A$.
+Then as proven in~\cite{Sikorav}, one has compactness of the moduli space of such maps~$u$.
+In fact, one has a~diameter bound (depending only on the given constants) constraining how far the image~$u(D)$ can stretch from the compact set.

-In the situation at hand, for a given $A_\infty$-structure constant, we must consider pseudoholomorphic maps $u$ from polygons with labeled boundary edges.
-In particular, all such maps $u$ have image intersecting the compact set given by a single intersection point.
+In the situation at hand, for a~given $A_\infty$-structure constant, we must consider pseudoholomorphic maps $u$ from polygons with labeled boundary edges.
+In particular, all such maps $u$ have image intersecting the compact set given by a~single intersection point.
 The area of the image $u(D)$ can be expressed as the contour integral

 Since each of the individual Lagrangian branes making up $L$ is exact, the contour integral only depends upon the integral of $\theta$ along minimal paths between intersection points.
-Thus such maps $u$ satisfy an a priori area bound.
-We conclude that for each $A_\infty$-structure constant, the moduli space defining the structure constant is compact, and its points are represented by maps $u$ with image bounded by a fixed distance from any of the intersection points.
+Thus such maps~$u$ satisfy an a~priori area bound.
+We conclude that for each $A_\infty$-structure constant, the moduli space def\/ining the structure constant is compact, and its points are represented by maps~$u$ with image bounded by a~f\/ixed distance from any of the intersection points.